|

 they've changed their mind."

-As busy as he
+As busy as he is in the

-what jobs he'll take, particularly at the last minute.
+he'll take, particularly at the last minute.

-While Molloy spends
+While Molloy spends most

-most of his time at the job sites, his wife, Lorene, runs the office.
+of his time at the job sites, his wife, Lorene, runs the office.

 Demand for the company's services comes from a variety of sources,